bbkgh/video-speed-chrome-extension/README.md

 ## Usage

 1. **Default speed** is 2x.
-Any `<video>` element on pages you visit will automatically start playing at 2x speed.
+Any `<video>` or `<audio>` element on pages you visit will automatically start playing at 2x speed.
 2. **Change speed**:
    - Click the extension icon in your Chrome toolbar.
    - In the popup, you’ll see a numeric field labeled “Playback Speed.”
    - Enter a new speed (e.g., `1.5` or `3`) and press **Enter** or leave the field.
-   - The new speed is applied instantly to all videos on the current page and is remembered for all future pages.
+   - The new speed is applied instantly to all videos and audio on the current page and is remembered for all future pages.

 ## Notes

 - This extension relies on the **Chrome Storage Sync** API to store your preferred playback speed across browser sessions.
-- A **MutationObserver** is used to detect when new video elements are added or replaced on modern web pages, ensuring your chosen speed is reapplied if a new video appears.
+- A **MutationObserver** is used to detect when new video or audio elements are added or replaced on modern web pages, ensuring your chosen speed is reapplied if new media appears.

 ## Contributing